Long-term criteria and toxic pollutants trends and community exposures over the Marcellus Shale in the U.S.

 • Conduct modeling simulations of air quality using CAMx for 2014 and 2019.

-• Using the CAMx model, analyze ozone and PM2.5 concentrations to understand potential UOGD-related sources and how they impacted local and regional air quality.
+• Using the CAMx model, analyze ozone and PM2.5 concentrations to understand potential UOGD-related sources and how they may have impacted local and regional air quality over the study period.